dsyoonstat/STATS-607-Project3/BASELINE.md

 # 3. Bottleneck Analysis

 It is apparent that the main bottleneck is the data generation for multivariate normal distribution when the dimension $p$ is large.
 Note that data generation for multivariate t distribution is relatively fast.
 This is due to the fact that data generation for multivariate normal distribution used `np.random.multivariate_normal`, while that for multivariate t distribution used Cholesky decomposition of covariance matrix $\Sigma$.
-While doing **Unit 2 Project**, I did not notice that there is a huge difference in speed.
-Therefore, by adopting Cholesky decomposition to generate multivariate normal data will give a huge boost in speed, although the data generation procedure still remains most time-consuming among data generation, estimator computation and metric computation.
+While doing **Unit 2 Project**, I did not notice that there is a huge difference in speed between those two methods.
+Therefore, by adopting Cholesky decomposition to generate multivariate normal data will give a huge boost in speed, although the data generation procedure still remains most time-consuming among data generation, estimator computation and metric computation, as seen in multivariate t cases.

 # 4. Computational Complexity Analysis